Bust of Max Planck

 [Saalmann et al., Phys.
 Rev. Lett.
 121, 153203 (2018)] predicted theoretically that the chirp of a short intense laser pulse offers the opportunity to control ionization of atoms with very high efficiency.
 By means of resonant two-photon processes one can switch between excitation and ionization with a contrast of nearly 100%.
 This mechanism has now been observed with chirped circularly-polarized laser pulses at the free-electron laser (FEL) FERMI in Trieste (Italy).
 FERMI belongs to the increasingly popular group of seeded FELs that allow accurate control of the characteristics of the short and intense laser pulses generated.
 In a large collaboration, led by researchers from the Albert-Ludwigs-Universität Freiburg (Germany), photo-electron spectra from Helium atoms for various chirps—that confirm the theoretical predictions—have been measured.
 These measurements are a crucial step towards coherent-control experiments making use of spectral-phase shaping in the XUV range of the electromagnetic spectrum.

-Fabian Richter, Ulf Saalmann et al. Nature 636, 337 (2024)
+Fabian Richter, Ulf Saalmann et al., Nature 636, 337 (2024)

 Read more